-The key idea here is that this strategy is about creating content your audience wants so that they are drawn to find and connect with your business.
-Whereas traditional marketing tends to go out and interrupt potential customers in the midst of some other activity that interests them (like watching a show on t.v.), content marketing aims to create resources that are what interests them.
+The key idea here is that this strategy is about creating content your audience wants so they are drawn to find and connect with your business.
+Whereas traditional marketing tends to go out and interrupt potential customers in the midst of some other activity that interests them (like watching a show on t.v.), content marketing aims to create resources that are what interest them.

 Another contrast with traditional marketing is that the content created for content marketing does not tend to be directly selling.
 Instead you want to find engaging content angles rather than saying, “Here’s our product.
 Buy it!”, it says, “Here’s some useful information to answer your question or help you solve your problem.”
 It can mention a product or service, but the point is to give value to the user as a way to begin cultivating a relationship with a company that may eventually turn into a lead or a sale.

-As we noted above, this approach to marketing can be very effective.
-Businesses that use a blog get 67% more leads than those that don’t and those investing in content marketing see on average 30% higher growth rates than others.
+As we noted above, this marketing approach can be very practical.
+Businesses that use a blog get 67% more leads than those that don’t, and those investing in content marketing see, on average 30% higher growth rates than others.

 So what does it take to do content marketing well?

 There are many reasons why content marketing is essential.
 Maybe the most important reason is that it helps you to connect with your target audience and build relationships with them.
 By creating relevant and valuable content, you can attract attention from people interested in what you have to say.
 This way, you can establish yourself as an expert in your field and build trust with potential customers or clients.